 Capital work-in-progress is stated at cost.
-On commissioning, capital work-in-progress is transferred to property, plant and equipment and depreciated in accordance with company policies.
+On commissioning, capital work-in-progress is transferred to property, plant and equipment and depreciated in accordance with Group policies.

-Oil and gas properties and other related assets
+Oil and gas properties

 The successful efforts method of accounting is used for oil and gas exploration and development costs.
 Under this method, initial acquisition costs of oil and gas properties and costs of drilling and equipping exploration wells are capitalised when incurred and, if subsequently determined to be unsuccessful, are charged to dry hole expense.
-All other exploration expenses, including geological and geophysical costs and annual lease rentals are charged to exploration expense when incurred.